Control: Time Limit Policies

 • Pool Usage Type.
 Select "Named" as the "Pool Usage Type." ("Named" is another term for "persistent pool.")

 • Idle Timeout.
-Range: 5-60 minutes.
-Default: 15 minutes.
+Range: varies with subscription type.
 The TCP connection is closed once the desktop is idle (no keyboard or mouse activity) for this period.
 The state of the desktop itself is unchanged: the user can reconnect and continue as before.
 A two-minute warning is given before disconnecting, giving the user time to provide input to keep the connection going.
 Set the Idle Timeout to a value that causes few user complaints.

 • Idle Time Action.
 "Disconnect User."
 This field is not editable.

 • Sleep after Disconnect.
-Range2-30 minutes.
-Default: 10 minutes.
-On platforms that support sleep (currently GCP), the desktop is put to sleep after the session has been disconnected for this period.
-Sleep puts the desktop into a deep power-saving mode.
-When a user reconnects to a desktop they experience a brief delay while the desktop wakes, after which they continue working as before.
+Rangevaries wtih subscription type.
+On platforms that support power management of any kind (Sleep, Hibernate, or even shutdown if specified explicitly on the “Add/Edit Pools” page), the desktop is put to sleep after the session has been disconnected for this period.
+Sleep puts the desktop into a power-saving mode.
+When a user reconnects to a desktop they experience a delay while the desktop wakes, after which they continue working as before if Pause or Hibernate were used, or are presented with a newly booted desktop if Shutdown was used.
 Set this value high enough that users who were disconnected accidentally are not inconvenienced.

 • Maximum Session Length: Defaults to "unlimited" and is not editable.